YV3399/E-jet-family-YV/README.md

 # E-Jet-Family-YV
 Embraer Family

+# Important
+Change name from E-jet-family-YV to E-jet-family

-A very advanced simulation of the Embraer Family for FlightGear.
+# A very advanced simulation of the Embraer Family for FlightGear.

-This aircraft was modified and updated in a joint effort by the following people @2019:
+This aircraft was modified and updated in a joint effort by the following people @2020:

 - Gabriel Hernandez (YV3399)
 - D-ECHO